Drugs That Induce Hair Color Changes

-It is an oral TKI approved by the FDA and EMA as a first line treatment for CML philadelphia chromosome positive in the chronic phase and as a second line treatment for CML in chronic, accelerated or blast phases and for chromosome positive ALL.
-It inhibits bcr-abl, src family kinase and to lesser degree, c-kit, PDGFR, and ephtin A receptor kinase.
+It is an oral TKI approved by the FDA and EMA as a first line treatment for CML Philadelphia chromosome positive in the chronic phase and as a second line treatment for CML in chronic, accelerated or blast phases and for chromosome-positive ALL.
+It inhibits bcr-abl, Src family kinase and to a lesser degree, c-kit, PDGFR, and ephtin A receptor kinase.

-Only few cases of depigmentation have been reported, probably due to its lower affinity for c-kit and PDGFR, and less common administration of this drug.
-Vitiligo-like skin patches have been described associated with isolated hair depigmentation at dosage more than 100 mg daily.
+Only a few cases of depigmentation have been reported, probably due to its lower affinity for c-kit and PDGFR and less common administration of this drug.
+Vitiligo-like skin patches have been described associated with isolated hair depigmentation at a dosage more than 100 mg daily.
 The effect is fully reversible.

 7. Valproic acid (VPA)

-It is an anticonvulsant drug used in the management of partial srizures and tonic-clonic seizures.
+It is an anticonvulsant drug used in the management of partial seizures and tonic-clonic seizures.
 Hair depigmentation due to toxic epidermal necrolysis was reported in one patient.

 This anticonvulsant drug was reported to cause black to blond hair colour change due to Lyell’s syndrome in one patient.
 The skin also showed depigmentation in this case.